assaabloy-ppi/binson-js/README.md

 Usage
 =====

-Just include the binson.js in your project.
+Just include binson.js in your project.
 It has no dependencies.

 Status